PsyTeachR/data-skills-v2/docs/07-belong.md

 ::: {.info data-latex=""}

-There are several different <a class='glossary'>data types<span class='def'></span></a> in R and when you load data in, R will do it's best to guess which one each variable is:
+There are several different <a class='glossary' target='_blank' title='The kind of data represented by an object.' href='https://psyteachr.github.io/glossary/d#data-type'>data types</a> in R and when you load data in, R will do it's best to guess which one each variable is:

 * integer (whole numbers like 1L, -10L, 3000L)
 * double (numbers like -0.223, 10.324, 1e4)